-Recent California wildfires have prompted electricity providers to implement rolling blackouts across the state.
+Recent California wildfires have prompted electricity providers to implement rolling blackouts across the state, making a consumer energy outage possible at any time.

 This is part of the “Public Safety Power Shutoff” program that is meant to keep communities safe from extreme weather and wildfire conditions.